zhuokaizhao/LightSheetProcessing/LOG.md

 07/06/2018
 1. Rolled `proj` back.
 Combined projection functions back into `skim`.
 2. Fixed bugs in `skim`, it can generate correct projs now.

+07/09/2018
+1. Fixed bugs in `corrnhdr`.
+2. Added functionality in `anim`.
+It can crop nrrd arrays based on space origin now.
+So the anim after `corr` can be generated correctly.

+07/11/2018
+Learnt FFT and libfftw3.

+07/12/2018
+Built `untext`.
+In `untext`, the masking algo is brutal and does not work well for xz projs.